ta3ag/lbd/docs/BackendTutorial/source/backendstructure.rst

   For example, llc -mcpu=mycpu -mattr=+feature1,-feature2

-When user input -mcpu=cpu032I, the IsCpu032I of Cpu0InstrInfo.td is true since function isCpu032I() defined in Cpu0Subtarget.h is true by check CPU variable in constructor function.
+When user input -mcpu=cpu032I, variable IsCpu032I from Cpu0InstrInfo.td is true since function isCpu032I() defined in Cpu0Subtarget.h is true by check variable CPU in constructor function (the variable CPU is "cpu032I" when user input -mcpu=cpu032I).
-Please notify the Cpu0ArchVersion must be initialized as Cpu0Subtarget.cpp, otherwise the Cpu0ArchVersion can be any value and the functions isCpu032I() and isCpu032II() which support `llc -mcpu=cpu032I` and `llc -mcpu=cpu032II` will have trouble.
+Please notice variable Cpu0ArchVersion must be initialized as in Cpu0Subtarget.cpp, otherwise variable Cpu0ArchVersion can be any value and
+functions isCpu032I() and isCpu032II() which support `llc -mcpu=cpu032I` and
+`llc -mcpu=cpu032II` will have trouble.